MuhdSaifulnizam15/Glizzy/README.md

 # Glizzy
-Glizzy is a multi page theme project using Bootstrap 4.
+Glizzy is a multi page theme project using Bootstrap 4 with additional JS library such as JQuery, Lightbox and Slick.